yourdevharsh/URA-AI/README.md

-# AI Office Tutor
+# URA AI

-AI Office Tutor is a desktop assistant designed to help users perform tasks in **Microsoft Word** using a combination of:
+URA is a desktop assistant designed to help users perform tasks in **Microsoft Word** using a combination of:
 - Real-time screen capture
 - YOLO object detection
 - A local LLM (DeepSeek or Gemma via Ollama)